migtools/pvc-migrate/README.md

 Standalone PVC migration

 ## Overview
-pvc-migrate automates migration of PersistentVolumeClaims and PersistentVolumes from OCP 3.x to OCP 4.x.
+pvc-migrate automates migration of PersistentVolumeClaims (PVCs) and PersistentVolumes (PVs) from OCP 3.x to OCP 4.x.

 ## Usage
 1. **Clone this git repo**